Six Nations 2024: Fixtures, schedule, kick-off times and results

 When is the 2024 Six Nations?

-The 2024 men’s Six Nations starts on Friday 2 February and will conclude with “Super Saturday”, with the final three games all held on Saturday 16 March.
+The 2024 men’s Six Nations started on Friday 2 February and concludes with “Super Saturday”, with the final three games all held on Saturday 16 March.

 How can I watch it?